Deekshamca2023/Temperature_Convertor/README.md

 # Temperature_Convertor

-Temperature Converter: Create a simple website using CSS, HTML, JAVASCRIPT to convert temperature from Celsius to Fahrenheit and etc.
+Temperature Converter: Created a simple website using CSS, HTML, JAVASCRIPT to convert temperature from Celsius to Fahrenheit and etc.